Economy of Israel: Diamond industry

 Israel is one of the world's three major centers for polished diamonds, alongside Belgium and India.
 Israel's net polished diamond exports slid 22.8 percent in 2012 as polished diamond exports fell to $5.56 billion from $7.2 billion in 2011.
 Net exports of rough diamonds dropped 20.1 percent to $2.8 billion and net exports of polished diamonds slipped 24.9 percent to $4.3 billion, while net rough diamond imports dropped 12.9 percent to $3.8 billion.
-Net exports and imports have dropped due to the ongoing Global financial crisis, particularly within the Eurozone and the United States.
+Net exports and imports dropped during the Great Recession, particularly within the Eurozone, affected by the European sovereign-debt crisis, and the United States.
 The United States is the largest market accounting for 36% of overall export market for polished diamonds while Hong Kong remains at second with 28 percent and Belgium at 8 percent coming in third.
 As of 2016, cut diamonds were Israel's largest export product, comprising 23.2% of all exports.

 Defense contracting

 Israel is one of the world's major exporters of military equipment, accounting for 10% of the world total in 2007.
 Three Israeli companies were listed on the 2010 Stockholm International Peace Research Institute index of the world's top 100 arms-producing and military service companies: Elbit Systems, Israel Aerospace Industries and RAFAEL.
 The Defense industry in Israel is a strategically important sector and a large employer within the country.
 It is also a major player in the global arms market and is the 11th largest arms exporter in the world as of 2012.
 Total arms transfer agreements topped 12.9 billion between 2004 and 2011.
-There are over 150 active defense companies based in the country with combined revenues of more than US$3.5 billion annually.
 Israeli defense equipment exports have reached 7 billion U.S. dollars in 2012, making it a 20 percent increase from the amount of defense-related exports in 2011.
 Much of the exports are sold to the United States and Europe.
 Other major regions that purchase Israeli defense equipment include Southeast Asia and Latin America.
 India is also major country for Israeli arms exports and has remained Israel's largest arms market in the world.
 Israel is considered to be the leading UAV exporter in the world.
 According to the Stockholm International Peace Research Institute, Israeli defense companies were behind 41% of all drones exported in 2001–2011.
 Israel's defense exports in 2021 reached US$11.2 billion in sales.
 Exports to Arab countries that joined the Abraham Accords made up 7% of all Israeli defense exports.